raspberrypilearning/freecad-chess-set/en/step_6.md

 --- /task ---

 --- task ---
-Use the **Create a coincident constraint** tool to constrain the end points of the line, so that it joins to corner of the constuction geometry with the end point of the diagonal line.
+Use the **Create a coincident constraint** tool to constrain the end points of the line, so that it joins to corner of the construction geometry with the end point of the diagonal line.

 ![Constraint_PointOnPoint](images/Constraint_PointOnPoint.png)